 Because your cat will have one less sense, they won’t actually see you walking around; so, they might not follow you around as they did.

 Your cat might start looking confused more often.
 You might notice them wandering aimlessly or having a little trouble finding a food dish.

 8. Your Cat Might Start Having Accidents Outside the Litter Box

 Until your cat grows accustomed to learning the world in the darkness, they might have initial accidents.
 Luckily, cats have a great sense of smell and are aided by their whiskers, so they should get to their litter boxes safely soon enough.

 How to Tell if a Kitten Is Blind

 When a kitten is born, there are tons of health defects that they might already possess—blindness is among them.
 However, since all kittens are born blind, it would take a while to show.

 When a kitten first enters the world, its eyes are sealed for 8-12 days.
-Soon, they start to open, but still—they can’t make our images yet.
+Soon, they start to open, but still, they can’t make out images yet.
 Everything is a blurry mess for them.

 But by 25 days old, which is roughly 3 1/2 weeks, your kitten should respond to sights and sounds.
 If you notice delays among peers, it could be related to blindness or another underlying health condition.